New Climate Books Stress We Are Already Far Down The Road To A Different Earth

 Your purchase helps support NPR programming.
 How?

 The point for humanity is that with every degree of warming, we get further from the kind of world we grew up in.
 For Wallace-Wells this is not just a matter of where you can go skiing in 2040.
 The Uninhabitable Earth focuses on the potent cascades that flow through the entirety of the complex human-environmental interaction we call "civilization."
 So, when Wallace-Wells talks of economic impacts, he cites a study linking 3.7 degrees of warming to over $550 trillion of climate-related damage.
 Since $550 trillion is twice today's global wealth, the conclusion is that eventually rebuilding from the "n-th" superstorm will stop.
 We'll just abandon our cities or live within the ruin.
 The Uninhabitable Earth also gives us similar visions of rising hunger and conflict.
-If today's refugee problems are straining political systems (the Syrian crisis created 1 million homeless people), Wallace-Wells asks us to imagine a global politics when more than 200 million climate refugees on are on the move (a UN projection for 2050).
+If today's refugee problems are straining political systems (the Syrian crisis created 1 million homeless people), Wallace-Wells asks us to imagine a global politics when more than 200 million climate refugees are on the move (a U.N. projection for 2050).

 The picture The Uninhabitable Earth paints is unsparingly bleak.
 But is it correct?

 Prediction is difficult, as Yogi Berra noted, especially about the future.
 One criticism of the book is that it favors worst-case scenarios.
 Indeed, when it comes to extrapolating the human impacts of climate change, researchers must rely on separate models of the planet, its ecosystems and, say, human economic behavior.
 Each has its uncertainties and each yields not one river-like line for the future but, instead, a spreading delta of possibilities.
-When the models are combined, the uncertainties compound making risk-assessment a difficult task.
+When the models are combined, the uncertainties compound, making risk-assessment a difficult task.
 For a scientist like myself, that means we have more possible futures than the one described in The Uninhabitable Earth.

 But if you take comfort from that statement, you are missing the point.
 There is a broader point in The Uninhabitable Earth that Wallace-Wells makes eloquently — one that must become part of how we think about climate change.
 As he writes: